Cal Rampton: Personal life

 Rampton married Lucybeth Cardon (1914–2004) on March 10, 1940; they had four children.

-In 2007, Rampton died of cancer in Holladay, Utah.
+On September 16, 2007, Rampton died of a stroke and organ failure in Holladay, Utah.
+Earlier reports said that he had cancer, but his family denied it.
+He was 93 years old.
 Shortly after his death, the Salt Palace Convention Center in Salt Lake City was also named in his honor.
 The Calvin L. Rampton Complex in Taylorsville, which houses the Utah Department of Transportation and the Utah Department of Public Safety, is also named in his honor.